Smanar/Rhonda/README.md

 **It uses:**

-- For STT : Google translate.
+- For STT : Google Speech recognition API.
 - For STT : picoTTS.
 - For hotword detection, software solution with https://github.com/Kitt-AI/snowboy, or hardware with http://www.mikroe.com/click/speakup/